mjo22/cryojax/README.md

 log_likelihood = distribution.log_likelihood(observed)
 ```

-For more advanced image simulation examples and to understand the many features in this library, see the documentation (coming soon!).
+For more advanced image simulation examples and to understand the many features in this library, see the [documentation](https://mjo22.github.io/cryojax/).

 ## Creating a loss function